yokoffing/ChatGPT-Prompts/README.md

 Imagine, emulate, draft, sample... use words like these.

 ## [Generate changlogs based on commits](https://www.reddit.com/r/bing/comments/11gt779/reminder_bings_edge_copilot_is_amazing_for_doing/)
-> * Based on `this month` commits on the left page, create a friendly and informal changelog with emojis and jokes.
+> * Based on commits on `the left page/this URL`, create a friendly and informal changelog with emojis and jokes.
 Just put the most important changes.
+> * Based on commits on `the left page/this URL`, create a friendly, informal, and enthusiastic changelog with jokes and emojis at the beginning of each major bullet point.
+Use simple language that is easy to understand.
+Avoid jargon.
+Only put the most important changes.

 ## Prompt Generator
 A prompt for ChatGPT to write prompts for itself.